Liquidize/FFXIV_PercentilePlugin/README.md

 # Compatible Overlays

 1. [Kagerou pct](https://github.com/Liquidize/kagerou) - Forked by me, this is the latest version of Kagerou with the added ability to add "Percentile" as a column to your tabs.
 Just like Kagerou you can easily set this as your overlay by using the following url: https://liquidize.github.io/kagerou/overlay/
+2. [Fancy Detail Overlay](https://i.imgur.com/HGSZoQ6.png) - By 라그린네, I am unsure of the original name of this overlay a user of the plugin asked me to add support for it.
+You can find the overlay in the Overlays folder on the repository.

 If you want your overlay listed here, please message me in game or on discord.